sdkbox-doc/en/src/soomlagrow/v3-cpp/api-reference.md

 void onHighWayInitialized();
 ```

->  The delegate named onHighWayInitialized is triggerred once the highway initialized.
+>  This event is triggered once the highway initialized.

 ```cpp
 void onHighWayConnected();
 ```

->  The delegate named onHighWayConnected is triggerred once the highway connected to server success.
+>  This event is triggered once the highway is connected to server.

 ```cpp
 void onHighWayDisconnected();
 ```

->  The delegate named onHighWayDisconnected is triggerred once the highway disconnect to server.
+>  This event is triggered once the highway disconnect from the server.